How to Fix Gas igniter failure on Whirlpool WGD6120HW (Gas)

 Common Symptoms & Causes

-If your Whirlpool WGD6120HW gas dryer is experiencing igniter failure, you may notice one or more of the following symptoms:
+If your Whirlpool WGD6120HW gas dryer is experiencing igniter failure, you might notice one or more of the following symptoms:

-These issues are most commonly caused by a cracked or burned-out igniter element, which weakens over time due to repeated heat cycling and eventually loses the electrical resistance needed to glow hot enough to ignite the gas.
+These problems are often caused by a cracked or burned-out igniter element.
+Over time, it weakens due to repeated heat cycling, eventually losing the electrical resistance needed to glow hot enough to ignite the gas.

 Safety First